roboscienceorg/book/source/Sensors/OrientationSensors.rst

 Gyroscopes
 ~~~~~~~~~~

-A gyroscope is a heading sensor that gives a measure of orientation with
+A :index:`gyroscope` is a heading sensor that gives a measure of orientation with
 respect to a fixed frame.
 A standard gyro provides an absolute measure
 of the heading for a mobile robot normally measured in degrees off of
 some fixed heading.
 The classical mechanical gyroscope uses a spinning